guillermofbriceno/Hazeron-Astronomer/README.md

 # Hazeron-Astronomer

-A fast CLI for reading Shores of Hazeron star maps.
+A fast and simple CLI for reading Shores of Hazeron star maps.